oktadev/okta-blog/_source/_posts/2019-09-19-nodejs-typescript.md

 ## Create a NestJS module

 Both Node.js and .NET heavily inspired NestJS.
-So it’s not surprising that every NestJS app is just a bunch of modules.
+So it's not surprising that every NestJS app is just a bunch of modules.

 Create an (almost) empty NestJS module `src/application.module.ts`.
 It only contains a cookie-parser middleware, and will contain all of the application's (currently non-existent) controllers: